sionleroux/releasestatus/README.md

 The response will be `0` or `1`, based on the table above, and you can use this in deploy scripts to determine whether to proceed with the release or abort.

+You can block further releases by calling the `/block` endpoint and allow them again by calling `/unblock`.

 Hacking